Reviews You Can Rely On

 Cooling

-Nearly all window air conditioner units have manufacturer recommended cooling area sizes, which is a square footage estimation of how large a room an AC unit will be able to cool effectively.
-It's a great starting point when trying to figure out how well an air conditioner is likely to cool your space.
+Nearly all window air conditioner units have manufacturer-recommended cooling area sizes, labeled as square-footage estimates of how large a room an AC unit can effectively cool.
+It's a great starting point for figuring out how well an air conditioner is likely to cool your space.

-To create a more measurable comparison of performance, our cooling evaluation lab tested and recorded each model's ability to reduce the heat in a temperature-isolated 10' x 14' test room within an hour.
-Our 140 square foot lab room closely mimics a home living space, but we should note that our ceiling is 12 feet tall, so performance will vary in rooms with lower ceilings or different shapes.
+To create a more measurable comparison of performance, our cooling evaluation lab tested and recorded each model's ability to reduce the heat in a temperature-isolated 10' x 14' test room within one hour.
+Our 140-square-foot lab room closely mimics a small home living space, but we should note that our ceiling is 12 feet tall, so performance will vary in rooms with lower ceilings or different shapes.

-We installed each air conditioner in the same test window in the same room for each test.
+We installed each air conditioner in the same test window.
+Credit: Natalie Kafader

 window air conditioner - we test and record temperature of the air coming immediately out of...

-In our 1 hour cooling test, we record the starting temperature in our controlled test room, then run each air conditioner on high to see how much each unit is able to drop the ambient temperature.
+In our 1-hour cooling test, we record the starting temperature in our controlled test room, then run each air conditioner on high to see how many degrees each unit is able to drop the ambient temperature.
+Credit: Austin Palmer

-While the average cooling power was based on a range of units from 5K to 12K BTU and the average temperature our test room dropped in one hour was 9.93 degrees Fahrenheit, a couple of 6K BTU-rated units stood out for their very respectable performance — the GE AHEE06AC and LG LW6017R.
+The average cooling power ranged from 5K to 12K BTU, and the average temperature drop in our test room over one hour was 9.93°F. One 6K BTU-rated unit stood out for its very respectable performance — the LG LW6017R.

 Energy Consumption

-Our test team measured the energy usage of each model in our evaluation of energy consumption, which can contribute significantly to your overall cost.
-The manufacturer's reported BTU rating gives you a general indicator of likely energy consumption — higher BTU output needs greater levels of energy to deliver, meaning they'll be more powerful but cost more to run compared to lower BTU options.
+Our test team measured the energy usage of each model in our evaluation, which can significantly affect your overall cost.
+The manufacturer's reported BTU rating provides a general indication of energy consumption.
+Higher BTU output requires more energy, meaning they'll be more powerful but cost more to run.

-When our team used a watt meter to measure kilowatt-hours of energy consumed, it revealed that some AC units are more energy efficient than others, even when they're in the same BTU range.
-For this test, we ran each unit at the highest power and fan speed settings for one hour and collected the usage data.
-Our energy consumption data identified some really energy-efficient models as well as some energy hogs.
+When our team used a watt meter to measure the kilowatt-hours of energy consumed, it revealed that some AC units are more energy-efficient than others, even when they're in the same BTU range.
+For this test, we ran each unit at its highest power and fan speed settings for one hour and collected the usage data.
+Our energy consumption data identified both energy-efficient models and some energy hogs.

-When we estimate the cost differences to run each air conditioner, we also calculated the estimated summer cost to run each unit for 12 hours per day over the course of 90 days, which is fairly typical summertime use for window air conditioners.
+When we estimated the cost differences for running each air conditioner, we also calculated the estimated summer cost to run each unit for 12 hours per day over 90 days, which is fairly typical summertime use in many homes.

 window air conditioner - reading the energy consumption of units with a watt meter was our...

-Our Energy Consumption chart takes into account both our test performance as well as differences in how inverter and non-inverter AC systems work.
-In general, an AC unit that has an inverter has a variable speed compressor, which reduces energy consumption as it moves into temperature-maintaining modes.
-Our 1-hour cooling test attempts to create a situation where air conditioners with inverters work at 100% full compressor capacity for the entire hour.
-Inverter technology allows a machine to run much more efficiently than units that simply cycle the compressor motors on and off and consume less energy than most similarly rated BTU models when run for many hours at a time.
+Our Energy Consumption chart accounts for both our test performance and differences in how inverter and non-inverter AC systems operate.
+Generally, an inverter-powered AC unit features a variable-speed compressor, which reduces energy consumption as it transitions to temperature-maintaining modes.
+Our 1-hour cooling test simulates a scenario in which inverter air conditioners operate at 100% compressor capacity for the entire hour.
+Inverter technology allows a machine to run much more efficiently than simply cycling the compressor motor on and off.
+They generally consume less energy than similarly rated BTU models when run for hours on end.

 Noise

-Adding a window air unit is supposed to make a space feel more pleasant, and a noisy fan or the loud cycling of a compressor motor can seriously detract from that newfound comfort.
-Our noise metric measures and evaluates the loudness of each model and identifies the quietest models.
-It also identifies some really loud models that may not be the best choice, even if their respective cooling performance is great.
+Adding a window air unit is supposed to make a space feel more pleasant, but a noisy fan or a compressor motor cycling on and off can seriously kill a vibe.
+Our noise metric measures and evaluates each model's loudness, identifying the quietest models.
+We also point out some really loud models that may not be the best choice, even if their respective cooling performance is great.

 window air conditioner - we measured average sound pressure with the fan on high, medium, and...

-The majority of models produced sounds registering in the low-to-mid 60 decibels, but some also had more subjective types of sound, like a fan blade or compressor, that were more disruptive to the human ear than others.
-In our test room, we could usually talk at normal levels and comfortably enjoy music from a test laptop at around 58 dBa measurements and below.
+The majority of models produced sounds registering at low-to-mid 60 decibels, but some also had more disruptive sounds, like a fan blade or compressor, that were more annoying than others.
+For reference, we can usually speak at normal levels and comfortably enjoy music from a laptop with background noise around 58 dBa and below.

 window air conditioner - our decibel meter measures physical pressure changes in the air to...

-Because some people experience the sound of a fan or the sound of a compressor a bit differently, our Noise Rating scores take into account the impressions of our testing crew, letting us nudge this score slightly in the direction of how each AC subjectively sounds to use compared to the others in our test room.
-How you experience an AC unit's noise in your own home will depend on its installation and the acoustics of your room, but our ratings here should give you some relative noise levels in a consistent environment.
+Because some people experience the sound of a fan or a compressor a bit differently, our scores take into account the impressions of different members of our testing crew, letting us nudge the score slightly toward how each AC sounds compared to the others in our test room.
 In the chart below, the higher the rating, the quieter the air conditioner seemed to our testing crew.

-The clear takeaway from our noise test is that the Midea U-Shaped MAW08V1QWT is very quiet.
-If you're sensitive to noise or simply want to cool a room while watching a show, participating in a home office teleconference, or listening to a podcast, this Midea is the best we tested.
-We also appreciated the LG Smart LW1022FVSM, which is rated for 150 more square feet than the 8K BTU Midea (450 vs 350 square feet).
-While the noise technically measured slightly louder at 53.9 dBa on high, the LG's LoDecibel quiet operation seemed to work well.
-We could even lower the music volume from our test laptop and still enjoy it.
+The clear takeaway from our noise test is that the Windmill AC 8K BTU with Whisper Tech and Midea Smart MAW08HV1CWT are both very quiet.
+If you're sensitive to noise or simply want to cool a room while watching a show, participating in a home office teleconference, or listening to a podcast, these two models are outstanding.
+We also appreciated the LG Smart LW1022FVSM, which is rated for 150 more square feet than the 8K BTU Midea.
+While the noise measured slightly louder at 53.9 dBa on high, the LG's LoDecibel quiet operation seemed to work well.
+We could even lower the music volume from our test laptop and still distinguish the lyrics.

 window air conditioner - with a tested dba of 61.1, this black+decker bd08wt6 sounds about...